 Flawed Insulation: The Wrong Choice Can Cause Common Mold Or Black Mold In Attics

 Attic insulation projects should be entrusted to reliable professionals that have a working understanding of building envelopes.
 Opting for the wrong combination of insulation types or improper installation will trap the moisture that’s risen from the home’s lower levels.
 With an inability to escape, the moisture will create an environment for mold to thrive.

 Unsound Ventilation & Soffit Insulation Traps Moisture In Attic

 A common mistake insulation DIYers make is placing insulation in a home’s soffit vent.
 Doing so prevents the vents from allowing in outside air to regulate a home’s attic temperature, creating a scenario that raises the attic’s temperature, allowing ice dams to form.
 If ice dams cause water damage within the attic, it’s only a matter of time before insulation becomes saturated, allowing mold to grow.

 It’s vital that attic ventilation be balanced, allowing an equal amount of incoming and outgoing air.
 Utilizing multiple ventilation systems in tandem can also lead to the creation of mold because the vents can cause moist air to circulate instead of dispelling it.

+Long answer short, attic mold can be incredibly dangerous to your health and to your home.
 Unfortunately, out of sight does not mean out of mind when it comes to attic mold.
 Moldy insulation should be removed, not only because it means the insulation’s properties are compromised, but also because of the health hazards associated with it.
 Mold spores have the ability to circulate throughout your home.
 This can lead to respiratory infections, eye irritations, compromised immune systems, and an array of allergic reactions.